final-hill/cathedral/CONTRIBUTING.md

   - [MikroORM](https://mikro-orm.io/)
 - [Docker](https://www.docker.com/)

+## Data model

+The database is in Version Normal Form to support temporal data.
+More details available [here](https://github.com/final-hill/cathedral/issues/435).

 ## Application Architecture

 The application is a [monolith](https://martinfowler.com/bliki/MonolithFirst.html) following a layered architecture.
 The application is split into the following layers: